SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 ated.
 ```

-The output is pretty wide, and difficult to read; you can define a function for the duration of your shell session (or add it to your `.bashrc` file for a more permanent solution) like this:
+The output is pretty wide, and difficult to read.

+👉 Define a function for the duration of your shell session (or add it to your `.bashrc` file for a more permanent solution) like this:

 ```bash
 trunc() { cut -c1-$(tput cols); }